 - The bold italic rows in the menu open a folder containing other items.

-- Standard typeface entries are links which open pages or topics.
+- Normal typeface entries are links which open pages or topics.

-My expectation is that students will be guided (if possible) through the introduction and worked examples.
+My expectation is that students will be guided (if possible) through the introduction, articles and/or worked examples.
 You should play with the activities as you will.
 However, it should be fun, not torture!
 You should then try the exercises, in which the questions are largely ordered according to difficulty.
 You must then check your answers after each and every question you attempt.
 This is something which many students of all ages are pretty bad at, as it takes additional time.
-This is true, but I would argue that the advantages outweigh the disadvantages.
-The method which most students (and even some teachers) adopt is to do an exercise and then mark it, which in my opinion is worse than pointless, as all it achieves is to make the student practises their errors until they become second nature.
+It is true that it takes longer in the first instance, but I would argue that the advantages outweigh the disadvantages and even the time argument gets stood on its head.
+The method which most students (and even some teachers) adopt is to do an exercise and then mark it, which in my opinion is worse than pointless, as all it achieves is to make the student practise their errors until they become second nature.
 Just as when playing music, practising your mistakes makes you good at your mistakes.
 This is not a desired outcome.
-Now the authoritarians out there will be tearing their hair and bellowing about cheating and such.
+Now, the authoritarians out there will be tearing their hair and bellowing about cheating and such.
 The only cheating that I know about is the pretense that you understand something which you do not.
+(It is also important to note that the argument against anything because it “might be abused” is profoundly wrong at every level and is usually just a word salad which politicians use to make sure they are the only members of society who can get something for nothing.)
 Do not practise your mistakes.
 Please!
 Check your answers every time.
 That way, you don't need to waste time doing questions which you have already mastered and can move on to the fun stuff later on.
 It is important to note at this point that mathematics gets more fun as you progress.